harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-gcp.md

 :::

-1. Click **Continue** in Harness.
+9. Select **Continue** in Harness.

 ### Connection Test

 The connection is validated and verified in this step.
-After successfully testing the connection, click **Finish**.
+After successfully testing the connection, select **Finish**.

 ![](./static/set-up-cost-visibility-for-gcp-12.png)